 Although air pollution affects high and low-income countries alike, low- and middle-income countries experience the highest burden, with the highest concentrations seen in Central, Eastern Southern, and South-Eastern Asia.

 For the study, the research team examined trends in global air quality between 2010 and 2016, against a backdrop of global efforts to reduce air pollution, both through short and long term policies.

 The team used ground monitoring data together with information from satellite retrievals of aerosol optical depth, chemical transport models, and other sources to provide yearly air quality profiles for individual countries, regions, and globally.

-This methodology constitutes a major advance in the ability to track progress towards the air quality-related indicators of United Nation’s Sustainable Development Goals, and to expand the evidence base of the impacts of air pollution on health.
+This methodology constitutes a major advance in the ability to track progress towards the air quality-related indicators of the United Nation’s Sustainable Development Goals, and to expand the evidence base of the impacts of air pollution on health.

-Professor Shaddick added: “Although precise quantification of the outcomes of specific policies is difficult, coupling the evidence for effective interventions with global, regional and local trends in air pollution can provide essential information for the evidence base that is key in informing and monitoring future policies.”
+Professor Shaddick added: “Although precise quantification of the outcomes of specific policies is difficult, coupling the evidence for effective interventions with global, regional, and local trends in air pollution can provide essential information for the evidence base that is key in informing and monitoring future policies.”